-- 1. Regardless of the number of residents occupying a unit, pet ownership is restricted to one dog or cat per household.

-- 2. The adult weight of a dog or cat must not exceed 25 pounds.

-- 3. Birds must not be allowed to fly around the apartment, they must remain caged except when owners are cleaning or changing cages.

-- 4. Fish aquariums shall not exceed 15 gallons in weights.

-- 5. Pets are not allowed to roam the building unattended.
-When they are outside of their apartments, they must be controlled by their owner on a leash or in a carrier.

-- 6. Pets are restricted from the common areas of the building, except for entering or leaving the building under control of the owner.
+- 1. Regardless of the number of residents occupying a unit, pet ownership is restricted to one dog or cat per household. - 2.
+The adult weight of a dog or cat must not exceed 25 pounds. - 3.
+Birds must not be allowed to fly around the apartment, they must remain caged except when owners are cleaning or changing cages. - 4.
+Fish aquariums shall not exceed 15 gallons in weights. - 5.
+Pets are not allowed to roam the building unattended.
+When they are outside of their apartments, they must be controlled by their owner on a leash or in a carrier. - 6.
+Pets are restricted from the common areas of the building, except for entering or leaving the building under control of the owner.
 At each site, the common areas in which pets are restricted will be prominently posted.
 These areas may include, but are not limited to the following:

 - a. elevators

 - b. hallways

 - c. laundry room

 - d. community room

 - e. lobby

 - f. dining room

 - g. kitchen

 - h. stairwells

 - i. offices

 - j. gardens, park areas, building grounds

-k. reception/sitting areas
+- k. reception/sitting areas

 - 7. Pets other than those registered to tenants, are not allowed in the building.
-This specifically excludes visitors or guests from bringing pets into the building. - 8.
-Residents are prohibited from "keeping or harboring" unregistered pets in their units.
-The definition of keeping or harboring is defined in Part I of this rule. - 9.
-Pets may not be left unattended for more than 24 hours at a time.
-If the Department determines that pets are left unattended for more than this time period, by virtue of the voluntary or involuntary absence of the pet owner, the Authority will contact the Humane Society or the Animal Control Facility to notify them of the presence and condition of the unattended animal.
+This specifically excludes visitors or guests from bringing pets into the building.

+- 8. Residents are prohibited from "keeping or harboring" unregistered pets in their units.
+The definition of keeping or harboring is defined in Part I of this rule.

+- 9. Pets may not be left unattended for more than 24 hours at a time.
+If the Department determines that pets are left unattended for more than this time period, by virtue of the voluntary or involuntary absence of the pet owner, the Department will contact the Humane Society or the Animal Control Facility to notify them of the presence and condition of the unattended animal.
 Their recommendation regarding care, attendance or disposition of the animal will prevail.
-The Authority accepts no responsibility or liability for pet or decision regarding removal. - 10.
-Residents are prohibited from feeding pets outside of their apartment.
+The Department accepts no responsibility or liability for pet or decision regarding removal.

+- 10. Residents are prohibited from feeding pets outside of their apartment.

-V. Financial Obligations
+- V. Financial Obligations

-1. As a result of residents' pet ownership, the Authority incurs additional financial responsibility.
-Under the final rules establishing the policy, the PHA is allowed to assess certain fees to pet owners.
-Pet owners will be required to pay a fee of \$125.00.
+- 1. As a result of residents' pet ownership, the Authority incurs additional financial responsibility.
+Under the final rules establishing the policy, the HA is allowed to assess certain fees to pet owners.
+Pet owners will be required to pay a fee of \$125.00 at time of registration.
 This fee is made as a security deposit and is refundable upon written notification to management that tenant no longer has a pet or upon lease termination.
 Upon notification, management will schedule a walk through with tenant to assess any damages by the pet.
-The pet deposit fee may be utilized by the Authority to cover damages or charges associated with pet ownership.
+A resident may opt to replace a pet without an additional security deposit, but must make a new application and meet all pet policy requirements.
+The fee may be utilized by the Authority to cover damages or charges associated with pet ownership.